mjo22/cryojax/README.md

 image = ifft(model(params))
 ```

-Alternative noise models are supported.
-For example, `EmpiricalNoise` stores an empirical covariance matrix. `ExponentialNoise` generates noise whose correlations decay exponentially.
-Imaging models from different stages of the pipeline are also implemented. `ScatteringImage` computes images solely with the scattering model, while `OpticsImage` uses a scattering and optics model.
-In general, `cryojax` is designed to be very extensible and new scattering, optics, and noise models can easily be implemented.
+Ice models are also supported.
+For example, `EmpiricalIce` stores an empirical measure of the ice power spectrum. `ExponentialIce` generates ice as noise whose correlations decay exponentially.
+Imaging models from different stages of the pipeline are also implemented. `ScatteringImage` computes images solely with the scattering model, while `OpticsImage` uses a scattering and optics model. `DetectorImage` turns this into a detector readout, while `GaussianImage` adds the ability to evaluate a likelihood.
+In general, `cryojax` is designed to be very extensible and new models can easily be implemented.

 ## Features